mwhagedorn/AGC_DSKY_Replica/README.md

 make clean install
 ```

-Install provided test.sh on the Desktop run by bash ./test.sh
+Install provided test.sh on the Desktop

+Test run by

+sudo bash ./test.sh

 Current contents are: